kasrakhaksar/kasrakhaksar/README.md

 ### 👨‍💻 About Me

-- 💻 Experienced in backend development with Python, Django, and Django REST Framework.
+- 💻 I'm a dedicated full-stack developer skilled in backend and frontend development, working comfortably with various databases and familiar with essential DevOps tools.
-- 🎨 Skilled in frontend technologies including Vue.js, HTML, CSS, JavaScript, and jQuery.
-- 🗄️ Comfortable working with databases such as MySQL, MongoDB, and SQLite.
-- 🚀 Familiar with DevOps tools like Git, GitLab, and GitHub.
-- 🌱 Always eager to learn and improve my skills in full-stack development.
+- 🌱 I enjoy building efficient and scalable applications and continuously improving my skills.

 ---